Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran_function_parser](https://github.com/jacobwilliams/fortran_function_parser): function parser module by Jacob Williams is intended for applications where a set of mathematical fortran-style expressions is specified at runtime and is then evaluated for a large number of variable values.
 This is done by compiling the set of function strings into byte code, which is interpreted efficiently for the various variable values.

+[Fortran Function Parser (ffp)](https://github.com/jacobwilliams/ffp): evaluates a string containing a mathematical expression that can be formed by numbers, brackets, functions, and variables, by Wilton P. Silva and Ivomar B. Soares

 [Fortran General Library (FGL)](https://github.com/mobius-eng/FGL): code for bitstrings, exception handling, hash tables, lists, logging, queues, strings, sorting, JSON parsing, and other topics, from mobius-eng

 [fortranlib](https://github.com/astrofrog/fortranlib): Collection of personal scientific routines in Fortran